Scale Your Go-to-Market with GTM AI - Explore Free Tools Today!

 3. Customer Value (CV)

 CV represents the average amount of revenue a customer generates over a specific period, typically one year.
-Calculate CV by multiplying your APV by your PF.
+Calculate CV by multiplying your APV by your PF, creating a foundation for understanding higher CLV potential.

 Formula: CV = APV × PF